 If your home is included in your estate and you pass it onto your children, grandchildren or other lineal descendants, the tax-free threshold increases to £500,000 per person, as long as the estate is worth less than £2 million.

-When your partner dies, your allowances can be combined - meaning up to £1 million can ultimately be passed on tax free.
-You and your spouse or partner can each gift up to £3,000 per year, which will be deducted from the value of your estate.
+When your partner dies, your thresholds can be combined - meaning up to £1 million can ultimately be passed on tax free.
+The annual exemption will reduce the value of any gift at the time it is made.